turingschool/front-end-curriculum/projects/overlook.md

 a button will be available to add room service.
 Clicking this button will reveal a menu that has a list of food and prices that are available to purchase.

-If purchases are made for room service, these changes will be reflected on the `Orders` page.
+If purchases are made for room service, these changes will be reflected on the `Orders` tab.
 ```

 # Rubric